artynova/mediaworks/README.md

 A [Hex Casting](https://github.com/gamma-delta/HexMod) addon with miscellaneous additions and quality-of-life improvements, aiming to diversify the Hex Casting experience.

+## Not currently maintained

+Active development may resume at some point, but until then the repository will be archived and there will be no updates or bugfixes.

+If you are interested in porting any of the mod's features to newer versions, you may do so.
+Just don't forget to add some sort of attribution for the code if you end up using it, as per the license.

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0.
 The license holders are: